College of Liberal Arts & Social Sciences > Academics > International Studies > Student Resources > Careers and Internships

 Visa employers and more.
 Campus Connection login and password required.

-University of California at Berkeley Career Center
+University of California at Berkeley Career Center UC

 Berkeley's Career Center is one of the most comprehensive collections

 of information on jobs, internships, fellowships and career

 information.
 It is not specifically geared toward international

 relations or international affairs, but they have a large "Career

 Exploration" section that includes a wide variety of job and volunteer